arperalta3/ansible-human_log/README.md

         debug: msg="Hello world!"
       - name: Ensure apache is at the latest version
         yum: name=httpd state=latest
-      - name: Display all variables/facts known for a host
-        debug: var=hostvars[inventory_hostname]
     ...

 If you run ansible-playbook, as a user who has sudo rights, in the folder containing the ansible.cfg + test.yml files + callback_plugins sub folder, as follows: